Maximizing the Smallest Eigenvalue of Grounded Laplacian Matrix: Introduction

 \section{Introduction}

 The spectrum of different matrices associated with a graph provides rich structural and dynamical information of the graph, and it has found numerous applications in different areas~\cite{Ne03}.
 For example, the reciprocal of the largest eigenvalue of the adjacency matrix is approximately equal to the thresholds for the susceptible-infectious-susceptible epidemic dynamics~\cite{WaChWaFa03,ChWaWaLeFa08,VaOmKo08} and bond percolation~\cite{BoBoChRi10} on a graph.
-Concerning the Laplacian matrix, its smallest and largest nonzero eigenvalues are closely related to the time of convergence and delay robustness of the consensus problem~\cite{OlMu04}; all the nonzero eigenvalues determine the number of spanning trees~\cite{LiPaYiZh20} and the sum of resistance distances over all node pairs~\cite{KlRa93,LiZh18}, with the latter encoding the performance of different dynamical processes, such as the total hitting times of random walks~\cite{Te91,ChRaRuSm89,ShZh19} and robustness to noise in consensus problem~\cite{BaJoMiPa12,QiZhYiLi19,YiZhPa20}.
+Concerning the Laplacian matrix, its smallest and largest nonzero eigenvalues are closely related to the time of convergence and delay robustness of the consensus problem~\cite{OlMu04}; all the nonzero eigenvalues determine the number of spanning trees~\cite{LiPaYiZh20} and the sum of resistance distances over all node pairs~\cite{KlRa93,LiZh18}, with the latter encoding the performance of different dynamical processes, such as the total hitting times of random walks~\cite{Te91,ChRaRuSm89,ShZh19}, robustness to noise in consensus problem~\cite{BaJoMiPa12,VeBoPa15,QiZhYiLi19,YiZhPa20}, and application to system control~\cite{KaVePa17,ChZhZhYuLi21,ChGaZhZh21,GoPeBiVo21,ZhZhLuLi23}.

-In addition to the adjacency matrix and Laplacian matrix, the spectrum of the grounded Laplacian matrix also characterizes various dynamical processes or systems defined on graphs~\cite{RaJiMeEg09,PaBa10, PiShFiSu18, LiXuLuChZe21}.
+In addition to the adjacency matrix and Laplacian matrix, the spectrum of the grounded Laplacian matrix also plays important role in different systems~\cite{RaJiMeEg09,PaBa10, PiShFiSu18, LiXuLuChZe21}.
 For a connected graph $\calG=(V,E)$ with Laplacian matrix $\LL$, the grounded Laplacian matrix $\LL(S)$ induced by a subset $S\subseteq V$ of $k$ nodes (called grounded nodes) is a principal submatrix of $\LL$, obtained from $\LL$ by removing $k$ rows and columns corresponding to the $k$ nodes in $S$~\cite{Mi93}.
 The sum of the reciprocal of eigenvalues of the grounded Laplacian matrix $\LL(S)$ captures the robustness performance of leader-follower systems with follower nodes subject to noise~\cite{PaBa10}.
 The magnitude of the smallest eigenvalue $\lambda(S)$ of matrix $\LL(S)$ determines the convergence rate of a leader-follower networked dynamical system~\cite{RaJiMeEg09}, as well as the effectiveness of pinning scheme of pinning control of complex dynamical networks~\cite{LiXuLuChZe21}, with large $\lambda(S)$ corresponding to fast convergence speed and good pinning control performance.